santanor/Unity-Shot-Performance-Test/README.md

 The objetive is to see the change in the performance in the game, using both methods.

-The code is in the 'Develop' branch, feel free to make any pull request improving my job, but don't forget to explain why your way is better so I can learn from it :P
+The code is in the 'Develop' branch, feel free to make any pull request improving my work, but don't forget to explain why your way is better so I can learn from it :P
 ===========================